- Roberts Elementary

 Coordination with other Programs for parental involvement includes:

-Roberts Elementary collaborates with the Early Childhood Special Education program to transition students from a preschool setting to Roberts.
-The EL teachers and Family Liaison communicate with EL families to learn about opportunities and programs their child participates in at school, along with ways to support their child’s learning.
+Roberts Elementary collaborates with the Early Childhood Special Education program to transition students from a preschool setting to the K-6 program at Roberts.
+The EL teachers and Family Liaison communicate with EL families to learn about opportunities and programs their child participates in at school, along with ways to support their child’s learning at home.
+Our district also offers English Language Learner parents’ opportunities to collaborate about their child’s education and how they can support at home.
 Our special education team invites families to review and update their child’s Individualized Educational Plan and supports they receive at school.
-Title I Cranbrook Family Night was held for families to participate in different events to better support their child’s learning at home.
+We also involve our MISD Great Start preschool programs in our communication of all events at the school.
+In addition, several events, such as March Is Reading Month, and the Scholastic Book Fair are utilized to share information and ideas to use at home.
+Roberts participated in a Title I Family Game Night with Learning Gizmos.

 1116(e)(5) Shall ensure information is shared with parents in a language and format they can understand.